 In the shade of 100-year-old trees, the Beer Garden is a great place to stop for a moment, relax, show off your purchases and try a local libation.
 We feature beers from Soulcraft Brewing, wines from Vino Salida winery, and a gin punch from Wood's Distillery, any one of which is perfect for a Salida September day.

-The Salida Fiber Festival was “hatched” after a group of friends attended the Taos Wool Festival together in 201.
+The Salida Fiber Festival was “hatched” after a group of friends attended the Taos Wool Festival together.
 We thought “why can’t we have a fiber festival of our own?”; after all, Salida and the surrounding area is home to numerous Alpaca, Llama, Sheep and Paco-Vicunas, and fiber enthusiasts are abundant.

 From that first festival, we knew offering food and beverages (including beer and wine) would not only be nice for those attending the event, but for our vendors and volunteers as well.
 Proceeds from the Silent Auction tent help keep our vendor fees down by covering some of our expenses, and offer a chance for some friendly competitive consumerism.
 The activities tent is a great place for you and your child (or charge) to learn a new skill or craft.
 There’s always someone to watch with a spinning wheel or drop spindle.